Rob's a huge nerd. It's okay to call him one. He readily accepts his fate.

 As captain of the nerds in high school, Rob was a nationally ranked debater and president of the chorus.
 At the University of Michigan, Rob made the transition to a more socially acceptable form of nerdiness, as he served as music director, business manager, and president of The Michigan GMen, an all-male a cappella group.

 For almost a decade, Rob nerded out about standardized testing, teaching students and training instructors at The Princeton Review.
-He met his wife on a Princeton Review company trip in the Dominican Republic.
-They still take the SAT, for fun, just to see who will get the higher score (most recently, Alice won - her 2380 beat Rob's 2340).
-What Rob loved most about working at The Princeton Review, though, was that he got to help students work through their stress and anxiety about standardized testing and achieve scores they never thought they could.
+What Rob loved most about that job was helping students work through their stress and anxiety about standardized testing and achieve scores they never thought they could.

-In his free time, Rob enjoys hiking, scuba diving, playing guitar, and spending time with his family.
+In his free time, Rob enjoys hiking, scuba diving, playing guitar, and spending time with his daughter.
 He also enjoys - what else? - playing nerdy board games.